Engraved gem: History

 Antelopes attacked by birds: cylinder seal in hematite and its impression.
 Late Bronze Age II (maybe 14th century BC), from Cyprus in the Minoan period, following Near Eastern precedents.

-The technique has an ancient tradition in the Near East, and is represented in all or most early cultures from the area, and the Indus Valley civilization.
-The cylinder seal, whose design appears only when it is rolled over damp clay, from which the flat ring type developed, was the usual form in Mesopotamia, Assyria and other cultures, and spread to the Aegean and Minoan world, including parts of Greece and Cyprus.
+The technique has an ancient tradition in the Near East, where it is represented in all or most early cultures, and the Indus Valley civilization.
+The cylinder seal, whose design fully appears only when it is rolled over damp clay, from which the flat ring type developed, was the usual form in Mesopotamia, Assyria and other cultures, and spread to the Aegean world including the Minoan civilization, parts of Greece and also Cyprus.
 These were made in various types of stone, not all hardstone, and gold rings were a related development in Minoan seals, which are often very fine.
 The Greek tradition emerged in Ancient Greek art under Minoan influence on mainland Helladic culture, and reached an apogee of subtlety and refinement in the Hellenistic period.
 Pre-Hellenic Ancient Egyptian seals tend to have inscriptions in hieroglyphs rather than images.
 The biblical Book of Exodus describes the form of the hoshen, a ceremonial breastplate worn by the high priest, bearing twelve gems engraved with the names of the Twelve tribes of Israel.

 Round or oval Greek gems (along with similar objects in bone and ivory) are found from the 8th and 7th centuries BC, usually with animals in energetic geometric poses, often with a border marked by dots or a rim.
 Early examples are mostly in softer stones.
 Gems of the 6th century are more often oval, with a scarab back (in the past this type was called a "scarabaeus"), and human or divine figures as well as animals; the scarab form was apparently adopted from Phoenicia.
 The forms are sophisticated for the period, despite the usually small size of the gems.
 In the 5th century gems became somewhat larger, but still only 2-3 centimetres tall.
 Despite this, very fine detail is shown, including the eyelashes on one male head, perhaps a portrait.
 Four gems signed by Dexamenos of Chios are the finest of the period, two showing herons.